August 30, 2006, 1:16 pm

-I 100% understand their position – the whole ATV businees is horribly lawsuit prone – stupid people buy machines that are way too fast and floor it and aim at the nearest tree and then want to be paid for the rest of their life.
+I did a little more research and sadly Polaris is just not interested in encouraging handicapped riders of ATV’s because of liability issues.
+I 100% understand their position – the whole ATV businees is horribly lawsuit prone – stupid people buy machines that are way too fast and floor it and aim at the nearest tree and then want to be paid off for their stupidity the rest of their life.
 Makes it all the much harder for the majority of ATV riders who are responsible.

 Since the letter will never see the light of day, I figured I would blog it – It is a cute bit of writing.